vmware-tanzu/community-edition/docs/site/content/docs/assets/next-steps.md

     [Create a Package and a Package Repository](../package-creation-step-by-step)
     [Create a Package and Package Repository Example ](../packages-create-example)

 * Learn how to enable access to your applications in an easy and secure way.
-For more information, see [Secure automated Ingress on AWS](../solutions-secure-ingress)
+For more information, see:
+[Secure automated Ingress on AWS](../solutions-secure-ingress)

 * Learn how you can package up multiple packages and configurations into an opinionated package so that you then only need one single package installation and configuration.
 For more information, see: